Archive for January, 2006

 One More Thing

-From my friend Steven Cohen comes an interesting link for those of you who tend to accumulate books: LibraryThing.
+From my friend Steven Cohen comes comes an interesting link for those of you who tend to accumulate books: LibraryThing.
 It’s a Web-based system for cataloguing your personal library.
 You can tag your books according to subject, view other online libraries, see who has collections similar to yours, and so forth.
 It looks like a fantastic tool for hard-core bibliophiles.
-Take a look.

 Baked Alaska

 If you hate shoveling snow, I’ve got good news.
 Dr. James Lovelock, who brought us the Gaia Hypothesis (a theory in which the biosphere is responsible for both the creation and regulation of Earth’s climate), has announced that our little blue orb, as a result of Mankind’s environmental rapacity, is about to enter a rapid phase of warming that he likens to a global fever.
-By the end of this century, according to his sunny prognosis, the climate in temperate regions will have heated up by 8° C. (that’s 14.4° F.), most of the tropics will have become scrub and desert, billions of humans will have died, and “the few breeding pairs of people that survive will be in the Arctic where the climate remains tolerable.”
-And it’s too late to do anything about it, by the way.
+By the end of this century, according to his gloomy prognosis, the climate in temperate regions will have heated up by 8° C. (that’s 14.4° F.), most of the tropics will become scrub and desert, billions of humans will die, and “the few breeding pairs of people that survive will be in the Arctic where the climate remains tolerable.”

 You can read the article here.